redbloxian1212/redbloxian1212/README.md

 ###  [+1 Speed Bridge Building](https://www.rolimons.com/game/135787657971346)

-* Having 100k+ bridges was very yikes since the game was trying to load them all at once, so I distributed the building across multiple frames, reduced client crashes by 73%
+* Owning 10k+ bridges was very yikes since the game was trying to load them all at once, so I distributed the building across multiple frames, reduced client crashes by 73%
 * Fixed character instability at high speeds by creating dedicated hitboxes for the bridges and disabled FallingDown state on the Humanoid

 ###  [Shoot a Brainrot](https://www.rolimons.com/game/78949013360566)